JeromeGill/RAG-portfolio-project/README.md

 ## High level

-As a user
+- As a user
     - I want to be able to know more about a deep topic without having to read and remember the contents of every highly detailed report.
     - I want to be able to simply ask questions, and get answers.
     - I want to be able to source my facts.
     - I want the facts as they are in the reports, without caveat.
 I can use my own judgement regarding their quality.

-As an admin
+- As an admin
     - I want to be able to upload relevant reports as I find them
     - I want them to be indexed and added to the archive

-To achieve this, this project is going to be using the Hackstack framework for LLM projects, with django for admin and entity management.
+To achieve this, this project is going to be using the Hackstack framework for LLM projects, with django for admin, authetication and user management.

 ### Frameworks/librarys

 - Django
     - Admin panel
     - Admins will be able to upload documents here
-    - Chat session management
+    - REST Api with djangorestframework
+    - Authentication/CORS etc
 - Haystack
     - LLM pipelines
     - Haystack will index uploaded documents into pinecone